cachemoney/remotion/packages/docs/docs/gpu.md

 You can still render all types of content without having a GPU, it will just be slower.
 The graphics content will be software-emulated using [ANGLE](https://github.com/google/angle) or [SwiftShader](https://github.com/google/swiftshader) (when using Lambda).

+## Using the GPU on Lambda

+AWS Lambda instances have no GPU, so it is not possible to use it.

 ## What are your experiences?